All-pairs paradigm, Householder reduction, Precedence matrices, Pipelined computers

 An all-pairs problem is a computation on every possible subset consisting of two elements chosen from a set of n elements.
 N-body simulation and Householder reduction are all-pairs problems.
 The paper defines the all-pairs problem concisely by means of precedence matrices and derives a parallel algorithm.
 The algorithm is presented in both coarse-grain and medium-grain form.
 The all-pairs paradigm is illustrated by a pipeline for Householder reduction of a matrix to triangular form.

 Hansen, Per Brinch, "THE ALL-PAIRS PIPELINE" (1990).
-Electrical Engineering and Computer Science Technical Reports.
-Paper 77.
+Electrical Engineering and Computer Science - Technical Reports.
+77.